Who will join us in 2026?

 Harlequin Morris

-We are Harlequin Morris, a tribute to what we see as living traditions from the Cotswolds, that is exciting, energetic and uplifting for both dancers and audience members.
+Harlequin Morris are a tribute to what they see as living traditions from the Cotswolds – exciting, energetic and uplifting for both dancers and audience members.
 The side formed in June 2013 by a small group of friends from around the country, who wanted to learn and dance more difficult and challenging traditions in a polished manner.

 Hastings RX Morris